Avtem/LearnCpp-Quiz-201/step 02.md

-B) Goal: First we will start by showing individual tiles on the screen.
+B) Goal: Be able to display individual tiles on the screen.

-Every tile in our program will be an object of a class that we will call `Tile`.
-Each `Tile` will represent either one of the numbered tiles on our 4x4 grid, or the missing tile.
-This class should be able to do three things: store the number it holds, being able to tell whether the tile is a missing tile and draw the tile on the screen with appropriate spacing, so that following tile won't stick to the previous one.
+Our game board is a 4x4 grid of tiles that can slide around.
+Therfore, it will be useful to have a `Tile` class that represents one of the numbered tiles on our 4x4 grid or the missing tile.
+Each tile should be able to:
+* Be given a number or be set as the missing tile
+* Determine whether it is the missing tile.
+* Draw to the console with the appropriate spacing (so the tiles will line up when the board is displayed).
+See the sample output below for an example indicating how tiles should be spaced.

 [tasks]
 Our `Tile` class should have this functionality: